 See all the nutritional facts of Wild Game Meat here.

-The best part is, hunting and butchering the deer yourself makes the deer meat free!
+The best part is, that hunting and butchering the deer yourself makes the deer meat-free!

 Well, free from paying the supermarket or butcher anyway.

 We are going to discuss 2 methods on how to butcher a deer hind quarter.
 Knowing how to butcher a deer leg will free you to process your own meat, your way.

 The process of butchering may seem ominous, but you will see that with the right tools, you can easily accomplish this task.

 The deer hind quarter is a bit more complicated to butcher than the rest of the deer.

 I will take you step-by-step through the process of aging, butchering and storing your venison hind quarter.